CPJKU/DeepGenIR/README.md

 ```sh
 $ python train.py --config-file [PATH_TO_CONFIG_FILE] --cuda --gpu-id 0 --config-overwrites "model: bart, token_embedder_type: bart, transformers_pretrained_model_id: facebook/bart-base, transformers_tokenizer_model_id: facebook/bart-base, loss: negl, param_group0_learning_rate: 0.00003, batch_size_train: 32" --run-name bart#base
 ```
+---
+This repository was branched from [SIGIR-19-Neural-IR by Sebastian Hofstaetter](https://github.com/sebastian-hofstaetter/sigir19-neural-ir) and developed in the direction of Neural Generative Retrieval models. **The two repositories share the same structure and data preparation routine.** Please see the original repository to find out more about aspects not related to Neural **Generative** IR Models.

+The repository does not contain the code of the model used for cut-off prediction.
+Consult the original paper for more information about [Choppy](https://dl.acm.org/doi/10.1145/3397271.3401188).